-- L.9- Apply knowledge of language to understand how language - functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening. - a.
-Write and edit work so that it conforms to the guidelines in a style manual (e.g., MLA Handbook, Turabian's Manual for Writers) appropriate for the discipline and writing type.
+- L.9- Apply knowledge of language to understand how 10.3 language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening. - a.
+Write and edit work so that it conforms to the guidelines in a style manual (e.g., MLA Handbook, Turabian's Manual for Writers) appropriate for the discipline and writing in writing